Raven - a Bulli garage band 1977-79

 Terry singing backup.

-Terry practising drums in a garage.
+Terry practising drums in another garage.

 Terry at St Joseph's hall.